lnksz/rivus_db/docs/_build/html/_sources/overview.rst.txt

 It is nothing ground breaking nor is it the *"next big thing"* but hopefully it will empower some to shed their fear from databases and enable themselves to work more efficiently with more data.

 As such, this documentation also guide you through the database installation process.
-And gives some tips on the set-up maybe more in
+And gives some tips on the set-up.

 Disclaimer
 -----------